For We Are Many: Music style

-Commercial success
+Release and promotion

+On August 18, 2010, the band made the title track downloadable for free.
+On September 2, the band released the first single to go to rock radio, "Hold On", on their official YouTube channel it peaked at number 10 on the Mainstream Rock chart The music video was released on October 6.

-For We Are Many is one All That Remains most successful albums commercially, it sold 29,000 copies in its first week leading to it cracking the top 10 on the U.S. Billboard 200, peaking at number 10 it is the highest the band has ever charted on the mainstream U.S. billboard.
+For We Are Many was released on October 12, 2010 and is one All That Remains most successful albums commercially, it sold 29,000 copies in its first week leading to it cracking the top 10 on the U.S. Billboard 200, peaking at number 10 it is the highest the band has ever charted on the mainstream U.S. billboard.
 On top this it also the band’s highest charting album on the Canadian Albums Chart, where it also broke into the top 10 peaking at number 7.
 Along with this it was their first album to top the Hard Rock Albums Billboard peaking at number 1, it is also their highest charting album on the U.S Top Rock Albums Billboard peaking at number 2.
+The album also reached number 91 in Japan.

+"The Last Time" music video was released on April 1 2011, the song peaked at number 8 on the US mainstream rock chart.
+"The Waiting One" reached the highest on the mainstream rock chart peaking at number 7.

 Reception

-The album has received mainly positive reviews.
+For We Are Many received an 70% on Metacritc indicating generally positive reviews.
 AllMusic gave the album 3 out of 5 stars, stating that it "feels like a throwback to the NWOBHM at times evoking hints of Iron Maiden and Judas Priest."
 They also stated that the album had a good mix of "heaviness and harmony".
 Blabbermouth.net gave it a 7/10 stating “A logical extension of its predecessor, "…For We Are Many" uses a formula very similar to that heard on "Overcome".
 The scream/sing/scream vocals are commonplace throughout the disc's twelve tracks and there seems to be one of those rhythmic "chuga-chuga" riffs around every corner.
 Yes, it seems that ALL THAT REMAINS knew better than to mess with a good thing, but this isn't really a case of playing things safe either.
+Shawn of Lambgoat gave the album a 5/10 stating "While the title track, which sounds like it could have been a Behind Silence And Solitude b-side, might give you some early hope, it isn't long before All That Remains falls into the same traps that have made their last couple records mediocre."